Uzbekistan: Indorama Kokand/Hamkor Bank-01

 Synopsis

-CAO found the complaint eligible for assessment in August 2016.
-During the assessment, complainants, IKT, and Hamkorbank agreed to engage in a voluntary dialogue process facilitated by CAO.
-CAO’s assessment report is available at the below links in English, Russian and Uzbek.
+In August 2016, CAO found the complaint eligible for assessment.
+During the assessment, complainants, Indorama, and Hamkorbank agreed to engage in a voluntary dialogue process facilitated by CAO.
+CAO issued an Assessment Report in March 2018 in English, Russian, and Uzbek.

-In July 2018, CAO convened a meeting between IFC and the complainants, along with other local Uzbek human rights defenders, related to the case and ongoing dispute resolution process.
-A communique, drafted jointly by IFC and the complainant group, is available at the below links in English, Russian and Uzbek.
+In July 2018, CAO convened a meeting between IFC and the complainants, along with other local Uzbek human rights defenders, related to the case and the ongoing dispute resolution process.
+The meeting focused on IFC’s due diligence and supervision related to Indorama and Hamkorbank and the application of IFC’s policies to both projects in particular related to forced labor and supply chain.
+After the meeting, a communique, drafted jointly by IFC and the complainant group, was issued in English, Russian, and Uzbek.

 The complainants and local human rights defenders that were invited to participate in the process organized themselves into a “Group in Mediation” (GM).
-In January 2019, three of the complainants split off and left the GM.
-CAO has convened multiple meetings between the GM and Hamkorbank, and as a result, the parties signed a Framework Agreement in July 2019 and an Interim Agreement in October 2019.
+In January 2019, three of the complainants split off and left the Group in Mediation.
+CAO convened multiple meetings between the Group in Mediation and Hamkorbank, and as a result, the parties signed a Framework Agreement in July 2019 (Available in English, Russian and Uzbek) and an Interim Agreement in October 2019 (Available in English, Russian and Uzbek).
 The parties decided to keep the original agreements confidential.
 As per the provisions of the Interim Agreement, the Group in Mediation monitored the occurrence of forced labor among Hamkorbank employees (direct involvement, as well as indirect participation) from October 21 to December 20, 2019.
-In July 2020, the Group in Mediation declared that they were satisfied with the results of the abovementioned monitoring and that they believed the claims against Hamkorbank indicated in the complaint were resolved.
-The parties have jointly drafted three public communiques, available below in English, Russian and Uzbek.
+In July 2020, the Group in Mediation declared that they were satisfied with the results of the monitoring and that they believed the claims against Hamkorbank indicated in the complaint were resolved.
+The parties drafted a joint statement available in English, Russian, and Uzbek.

-CAO has also convened joint meetings between IKT and the GM.
-IKT and the GM signed an interim agreement in November 2020 in their joint efforts towards dispute resolution.
-While the parties decided to keep the interim agreement confidential, they jointly drafted a communique regarding the results of their collaboration during the 2020 cotton harvest, which is available below in English and Russian.
-Additionally, the parties decided to continue their collaboration through the 2021 cotton harvest season and jointly selected an independent expert to advise them in developing a mutually acceptable methodology for labor monitoring practices related to IKT’s cotton supply chain.
-The jointly drafted TOR for the expert is available below.
-The work of the expert is funded by PeaceNexus, a private Swiss foundation which agreed to provide methodological input and funding for the parties to conduct the activities agreed upon in the interim agreement.
+Between 2018 and 2020, CAO also convened joint meetings between Indorama and the Group in Mediation.
+The parties signed an interim agreement in November 2020, which they decided to keep confidential, but they issued a joint statement regarding the results of their collaboration during the 2020 cotton harvest, which is available in English and Russian.
+Additionally, the parties decided to continue their collaboration through the 2021 cotton harvest season and jointly selected an independent expert to advise them in developing a mutually acceptable methodology for labor monitoring practices related to Indorama’s cotton supply chain.
+The work of the expert was funded by PeaceNexus, a private Swiss foundation which agreed to provide methodological input and funding for the parties to conduct the agreed activities.

-In 2023, after finalizing a joint monitoring report regarding the situation in the fields during the 2022 cotton harvest, the parties decided to continue to collaborate through the 2023 cotton season harvest.
-In accordance with the provisions of the collaboration agreement, CAO has been actively monitoring the implementation of the agreements.
-Upon the conclusion of the mutually agreed-upon activities related to the 2023 cotton season harvest, the case will be closed.
+In May 2023, after finalizing a joint monitoring report regarding the situation in the fields during the 2022 cotton harvest, the parties decided to continue to collaborate through the 2023 cotton season harvest.
+In accordance with the provisions of the collaboration agreement, CAO monitored the implementation of the agreements.